Informed Random Partition Models with Temporal Dependence: PM Application

-To these data, we fit the model in \eqref{dat.gen.mech} by considering five different prior specifications for $\bm{\rho}$.
-As before, the baseline model corresponds to that which does not supply $\rho_0$, while the other four models use the same initial partition $\rho_0$ as in Section \ref{sec:pm10.one.time.point} and the four models for $\bm{\alpha}$ detailed in Table \ref{tab:alpha_models}.
-For the global model $a=1$ and $b=9$ and for the time local model $a_t = 1$ and $b_t = 9$ for all $t$.
-For the unit local model $a_i = 1$ and $b_i = 9$ for all $i$ except for $i \in \{22,32,36,39\}$ for which $a_i = 9$ and $b_i=1$ (as was done in the Section \ref{sec:pm10.one.time.point}).
-Finally for the time $\times$ unit model $a_{it} = 1$ and $b_{it} = 9$ for all $t$ and $i$ except that for $i \in {22,32,36,39}$ we set $a_{it} = 9$ and $b_{it} = 1$ for all $t$.
-Using these prior distributions for $\bm{\rho}$ we fit model \eqref{dat.gen.mech} by collecting 2000 MCMC samples after discarding the first 50,000 as burnin and thinning by 50 (a total of 150,000 MCMC iterates were sampled).
+To the 12 months of data, we fit the baseline version of the model detailed in \eqref{dat.gen.mech}, where no $\rho_0$ is supplied, \fq and one that considers $\rho_{\text{quadrant}}$ as an initial partition $\rho_0$.
+Since the behavior between $\rho_{\text{quadrant}}$ and $\rho_{\text{kmeans}}$ was similar in the previous section, here we do not consider $\rho_{\text{kmeans}}$. \qf {Our main aim here is to observe how the effect of the initial partition described earlier propagates over time.
+Thus, for} both of these models, we consider the global and time local models for $\mathbf{A}$ described in Table \ref{tab:alpha_models}.
+We refer to these four models as \emph{baseline global}, \emph{baseline time local}, \emph{global} and \emph{time local}.
+When using a global model for $\mathbf{A}$, we set $a=1$ and $b=9$, while for the time local we use $a_t = 1$ and $b_t = 9$ for all $t$.
+For the model that includes $\rho_0$, we consider four other prior specifications for $\mathbf{A}$.
+Two of these correspond to the priors detailed in Table \ref{tab:alpha_models} (\emph{unit local}, and \emph{unit$\times$time local}) while the other two use the latent autoregressive process (\emph{time local auto-regressive}, \emph{unit$\times$time local auto-regressive }).
+For the \emph{unit local} model we set $a_i = 1$ and $b_i = 9$ for all $i$ except for $i \in \{22,32,36,39\}$ for which $a_i = 9$ and $b_i=1$ (as was done in the Section \ref{sec:pm10.one.time.point}), while for the \emph{unit$\times$time local} we set $a_{ti} = 1$ and $b_{ti} = 9$ for all $t$ and $i$ except that for $i \in {22,32,36,39}$ we set $a_{ti} = 9$ and $b_{ti} = 1$ for all $t$.
+When using the latent autoregressive process we assume $\alpha_{ti}$ unrestricted and set $\xi_{0} = \logit(a_{1}/(a_{1}+b_{1}))$ (\emph{unit$\times$time local auto-regressive}).
+We also consider the case where $\alpha_{ti} = \alpha_t$ (\emph{time local auto-regressive}) and we set $\xi_{0} = \logit(a_{1i}/(a_{1i}+b_{1i}))$.
+For both, diffuse conjugate priors for $\beta_{0}$, $\beta_{1}$, and $\kappa^2$ are employed.
+Using these 8 different prior specifications, we fit model \eqref{dat.gen.mech} by collecting 2000 MCMC samples after discarding the first 50,000 as burn-in and thinning by 50 (a total of 150,000 MCMC iterates were sampled).